TimeEnjoyed/programmer.frank/README.md

 3. HH:MM:SS (Hours:Minutes:Seconds):
    - Use this format to represent time in hours, minutes, and seconds.
    - Example: `!sw 1:15:30` represents 1 hour, 15 minutes, and 30 seconds.

+On the terminal, you can also enter chat messages, which will be sent to the IRC server.
+You can stop the bot with ctrl-c.